 Ernst & Young officially publishes an audited yearly financial statement where

-the calculations made by Circle Partners are checked.
+the calculations made by Bolder Funds Services (Netherlands) B.V. (formerly Circle Partners) are checked.
 This statement is

 reviewed during our annual shareholder meeting, which takes place in